jjonasramos/jjonasramos/README.md

 ## I'm Jonas Ramos!

 Graduate in Computer Science at IESB in 2020, I have the passion for learning new technologies.
 So, I consider programming a fun time part of my day.
-I'm working as a data analyst and web developer since 2017.
-My mainly skills are Qlik products, HTML5, CSS3 and JavaScript.
+I'm working as a data analyst and web developer since 2017 and my mainly skills are Qlik products and Fron End Development.

-I'm currently studying new frameworks and languages of programming, that they are: ReactJS, ReactNative and Python.
+I'm actually studying new frameworks and languages of programming, that they are: ReactJS, ReactNative and Python.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jjonasramos)](https://github.com/jjonasramos)